Jackie Campbell

 John Campbell (born 27 February 1946) is a Scottish former professional footballer.
 He played his entire career at Partick Thistle for whom he played 578 times in all competitions as a central defender (he is third on the club's all-time appearances list).

 His honours are a Scottish Division Two winner's medal in 1970–71, a Scottish League Cup winner's medal in 1971, a Scottish First Division winner's medal in 1975–76 and a Glasgow Cup winner's medal in 1981.
-His testimonial game came in season 1980–81 which ended in a 6–6 draw.
+His testimonial game came in season 1980–81 and ended in a 6–6 draw.